Fort Lauderdale, Florida: 19th century

-In the 1830s, there were approximately 70 settlers living along the New River.
+The area remained sparsely settled until the late 19th and early 20th centuries.
+Before the city developed, the area was commonly known as the "New River Settlement".
+In the 1830s, approximately 70 settlers were living along the New River.
 William Cooley, the local Justice of the Peace, was a farmer and wrecker, who traded with the Seminole Indians.
-On January 6, 1836, while Cooley was leading an attempt to salvage a wrecked ship, a band of Seminoles attacked his farm, killing his wife and children, and the children's tutor.
+On January 6, 1836, while Cooley was leading an attempt to salvage a wrecked ship, a band of Seminoles attacked his farm, killing his wife, children, and the children's tutor.
 The other farms in the settlement were not attacked, but all the white residents in the area abandoned the settlement, fleeing first to the Cape Florida Lighthouse on Key Biscayne, and then to Key West.

-The first United States stockade named Fort Lauderdale was built in 1838, and subsequently was a site of fighting during the Second Seminole War.
-The fort was abandoned in 1842, after the end of the war, and the area remained virtually unpopulated until the 1890s.
-In 1893, a ferry operated Frank Stranahan provided transit across New River.
-Florida East Coast Railroad also was completed, providing a route through the area, which sparked the city's development.
+The first United States stockade, named Fort Lauderdale, was built in 1838.
+It was subsequently a site of fighting during the Second Seminole War.
+The fort was abandoned in 1842 after the war, and the area remained unsettled by colonists until the 1890s.
+In 1893, a ferry operated by Frank Stranahan provided transit across the New River.
+The Florida East Coast Railroad was also completed, providing a route through the area and sparking the city's development.

 20th century

 In 1911, the city was incorporated.
-In 1915, it was designated the county seat of newly formed Broward County.
+In 1915, it was designated the county seat of the newly formed Broward County.

 Fort Lauderdale's first major development began in the 1920s, during the Florida land boom.
 The Great Miami Hurricane of 1926 and the Great Depression of the 1930s caused a great deal of economic dislocation.
 In July 1935, an African-American man named Rubin Stacy was accused of robbing a white woman at knifepoint.
 He was arrested and being transported to a Miami jail when police were run off the road by a mob.
 A group of 100 white men proceeded to hang Stacy from a tree near the scene of his alleged robbery.
 His body was riddled with some 20 bullets.
 The murder was subsequently used by the press in Nazi Germany to discredit U.S. critiques of its own persecution of Jews, Communists, and Catholics.